 By Vincent Pisani

-The Republic of Korea has undertaken a substantive military modernization program over the course of the last decade.
+South Korea has undertaken a substantive military modernization program over the course of the last decade.
 This has been driven by the ongoing threat of conflict with North Korea, who has a comparatively larger military with few modern weapon systems at their disposal.
-Although the ROK’s dominance at sea and in the air is almost assured in the event of war, the main battlefields of a renewed Korean Conflict will be in the hills and on the streets of the Korean Peninsula.
-The ROK Army has developed and bought several modern weapon systems because of this.
-With their main intension being the development of their Mechanized, Motorized, and Army aviation forces in response to this threat.
+Although the South Korean military’s dominance at sea and in the air is almost assured in the event of war, the main battlefields of a renewed Korean Conflict will be in the hills and on the streets of the Korean Peninsula.
+The South Korean Army has developed and bought several modern weapon systems because of this.
+With their main intention being the development of their Mechanized, Motorized, and Army aviation forces in response to this threat.

 (A South Korean Army K2 Black Panther)

-The ROK’s motorized infantry capabilities have seen the greatest improvement over the last few years due to the introduction of the K806 and K808.
-Previously available motorized platforms, such as the KM900, were not available in sufficient numbers for ROK military forces.
-These platforms initially entered service in 2017, with the ROK expected to have 600 fielded by 2023.
+South Korea’s motorized infantry capabilities have seen the greatest improvement over the last few years due to the introduction of the K806 and K808.
+Previously available motorized platforms, such as the KM900, were not available in sufficient numbers to adequately equip the country’s infantry forces.
+These platforms initially entered service in 2017, with the South Korean Army expected to field 600 by 2023.
 It is important to note the differences in each vehicles mission profiles.
 The K806 is intended to be used for rear guard patrol and security missions.
-This is an important mission set for the ROK military due to the likelihood that North Korea will use its tunnel network to launch attacks on critical military targets in rear areas during a time of war.
+This is an important capability for the South Korean Army due to the likelihood that North Korea will use its tunnel network to launch attacks on critical military targets in rear areas during a time of war.
 The K808 on the other hand fills a role similar to a Stryker ICV, with its main missions being rapid troop deployment and reconnaissance in frontline areas.

 (The AH-1F first introduced in 1978 forms the backbone of South Korea’s Army Aviation)

-The ROK Army has also worked to modernize some of their aviation units.
-This primarily came through the purchase of 36 AH-64E Apache attack helicopters from the US.
+The South Korean Army also has worked to modernize some of their aviation units.
+This primarily has been accomplished through the purchase of 36 AH-64E Apache attack helicopters from the US.
 These were initially delivered in 2016.
 Pilots and maintenance crews were trained throughout 2017 and reached full operational status earlier this year.
 Only two aviation battalions are equipped with AH-64’s at this time.
-For the time being the AH-1F/S remains the main attack helicopter in service to the ROK Army.
+For the time being the AH-1F/S remains the main attack helicopter in service to the South Korean Army.